-- In this release of the specification, only one high-layer steering functionality is specifiedwhich applies the MPTCP protocol (IETF RFC 8684 [81]) and is called "MPTCP functionality" (see clause 5.32.6.2.1).
-This steering functionality can be applied to steer, switch and split the TCP traffic of applications allowed to use MPTCP.
+- In this release of the specification, two high-layer steering functionalities are specified:

+- The first applies the MPTCP protocol (IETF RFC 8684 [81]) and is called "MPTCP functionality" (see clause 5.32.6.2.1).
+This steering functionality can be applied to steer, switch and split the TCP traffic flows identified in the ATSSS/N4 rules.
 The MPTCP functionality in the UE may communicate with an associated MPTCP Proxy functionality in the UPF, by using the MPTCP protocol over the 3GPP and/or the non-3GPP user plane.

+- The second applies the QUIC protocol [x1-x3] and its multipath extensions [x9], and it is called "MPQUIC functionality" (see clause 5.32.6.2.2).
+This steering functionality can be applied to steer, switch and split the UDP traffic flows identified in the ATSSS/N4 rules.
+The MPQUIC functionality in the UE may communicate with an associated MPQUIC Proxy functionality in the UPF, by using the QUIC protocol and its multipath extensions over the 3GPP and/or the non-3GPP user plane.

 - Low-layer steering functionalities, which operate below the IP layer: